Delk M. Oden

-Major General Delk McCorkle Oden (13 July 191113 June 1997) was a United States Army officer who served in World War II and the Vietnam War.
+Delk McCorkle Oden (13 July 1911 – 13 June 1997) was a major general in the United States Army who served during World War II and the Vietnam War.

 Early life

 Oden was born in Gordon, Texas.
 He enlisted in the Army on 1 July 1930.
 Oden attended Marion Military Institute.

 Military career

 Appointed to the United States Military Academy, he graduated with a B.S. degree in 1937 and was commissioned as a second lieutenant of infantry assigned to the 27th Infantry Regiment in Hawaii.

 Oden returned to the continental United States in November 1939 and then served in the 7th and 10th Cavalry Regiments.
 He was promoted to first lieutenant on 12 June 1940 and captain on 9 September 1940.

 In January 1942 he transferred to the 84th Armored Reconnaissance Battalion of the 4th Armored Division.
 Following promotion to major on 1 February 1942, he took command of the 704th Tank Destroyer Battalion in July 1942.
 He was promoted to lieutenant colonel on 21 January 1943 and his unit was responsible for testing the M18 Hellcat tank destroyer, still attached to the 4th Armored Division.

 The 4th Armored Division began unloading at Normandy on 9 July.
 On 15 August he led Task Force Oden comprising the 704th and the 10th Armored Infantry Battalion and the 66th Armored Field Artillery Battalion as part of the attack on Orléans and with other 4th Division units they liberated the city by 16 August.
 In August 1944, Delk was reassigned to command the 35th Tank Battalion, also part of the 4th Armored Division.
 During the Battle of the Bulge the 35th Tank Battalion was part of Combat Command A which was split into two task forces with Oden commanding another Task Force Oden which advanced towards Bastogne from Wolwelange along the Bastogne-Arlon highway.
 On 28 March 1945, while leading the 35th Tank Battalion in combat near Guissen, Germany, he would be involved in actions leading to the award of the Distinguished Service Cross.

 From October 1945 to March 1946 he served as Chief of Staff of the 4th Armored Division.
 He returned to the U.S. and served as Plans officer on the General Staff at the Pentagon from April to August 1946.
 He attended the Command and General Staff College at Fort Leavenworth from August 1946 to June 1947.
 He served as Plans officer at the Pentagon again from December 1947 to August 1949.
 He attended the Armed Forces Staff College at Norfolk, Virginia from September 1949 to January 1950.